 - Provide them with goggles.
 Sunglasses do not offer adequate eye protection.

 - Apply sunscreen before dropping your child off for their class or lesson.
 Ski School staff will reapply sunscreen throughout the day.

 What can I do at home to help make sure my child has a great Ski School experience?

 Robin believes parents should understand that “it’s like the first day of school every day of ski season.”
 Each day brings a new class, new excitement, and new unknowns.
 Since parents are not allowed to attend their children’s lessons, prepare your kids for this ahead of time to minimize separation anxiety.
 Discussing the arrangements and building excitement before you ever arrive at Angel Fire Resort will make drop-off much easier for you, your children, and our instructors.

 To help build that excitement, Robin recommends watching beloved wintertime movies like Frozen as a family and sharing your favorite memories of skiing or snowboarding.
 If you’re enthusiastic about it, your kids will be, too.
 As Robin says, “The first lesson is the most important one.”
 If children come to the Ski School experience wanting to learn, then they’ll be in a great position to acquire the skills they need to ski and snowboard for a lifetime.

-Remember: Winter Season here at Angel Fire Resort begins December 10, 2021.
+Remember: Winter Season is fast approaching at Angel Fire Resort.
 That means now is the perfect time to book your stay!